zalando-stups/documentation/user-guide/hello-world.rst

     $ mai login <account-name>

-Create a :ref:`senza` definition file for that:
+Create a :ref:`senza` definition file for that (using the region you are on):

 .. code-block:: bash

-    $ senza init deploy-definition.yaml
+    $ senza init --region eu-west-1 deploy-definition.yaml

 * Choose the "webapp" template.
 * Enter the application ID "zalando-cheat-sheet-generator"